 - 4th Phase – Integration Planning and Execution

-Today our agenda is to analyze the process of due diligence phase in detail.
-The due diligence process can differ from organization to organization, however, the basic framework remains the same.
-Let’s understand the general step-by-step process –
+Today our agenda is to analyze the process of the due diligence phase in detail.
+The due diligence process can differ from organization to organization.
+However, the basic framework remains the same.
+Let’s understand the general step-by-step process.

 Create a Hypothesis

 The first step to starting a due diligence process is to create a hypothesis.
-A hypothesis is a supposition for which further evidence is required.
+A hypothesis is a supposition that requires further evidence.
 It is the starting point for further investigation.
-To start the process of due diligence, the hypothesis can be an assumption such as – “The valuation that the target company has submitted is correct”.
+To start the process of due diligence, the hypothesis can be an assumption such as – “The valuation that the target company has submitted is correct.”
 Now the acquiring company has to conduct due diligence to conclude whether this assumption is true or false.